 - Discounts – through affiliations and partnerships, most companies offer discounts on personal tax services, mortgage, investment and pension advice; some will even offer employee discounts on shopping.

-Typical cost you can expect to see
+The typical cost you can expect to see

 Other deductions – Like with any employment, you can expect to see income tax and Employee National Insurance deducted from your pay as well.

-How do you pay an umbrella company?
+How do you pay for an umbrella company’s services?

 For example, if you earn £3,000 a month, a £100 umbrella margin would leave you with £2,900 to be taxed.
 The savings made on the £100 not being taxed is a little over £30, so you only pay £70 or so for the umbrella service in reality.

-What other costs you should look out for?
+What other costs should you look out for?